 For people who live more locally to our offices and want face to face advice, we will be happy to see you at our offices if that is what you would prefer.

 Our specialist solicitors have a wealth of knowledge in advising clients regarding obtaining a Lasting Power of Attorney (LPA).
 An LPA ensures that, should you be unable to manage your own affairs, the people you have appointed can manage financial affairs and make medical decisions on your behalf.
 Every adult should have a Lasting Power of Attorney in case of an accident or illness.
 This can save a great deal of money and distress, and will ensure that, as a vulnerable person, your affairs will be handled correctly and quickly.
 We can help you with a property and financial affairs LPA which allows your loved ones to deal with paying your bills, buying and selling your property and managing your bank accounts and investments.
 We can also assist with a health and welfare LPA which covers decisions about health and care.

 It is a good idea to take legal advice on creating a Lasting Power of Attorney and we are here to help you with that.
 We will advise you on the things that you need to consider, draft the documents for you and register the power of attorney.
 You do not need to come into our office at all and we provide a nationwide service because everything can be done by telephone or video conferencing.
 But you will get a personal service and our friendly experts will be very happy to answer any questions that you have.

-If you would like to speak to a member of our Wills, trusts and probate team for advice call us on 0203 837 3658, alternatively complete our online enquiry form and a legal adviser will contact you to discuss your requirements.
+If you would like to speak to a member of our team to discuss any aspect of making a power of attorney please call us on 01616 966 229 or complete our online enquiry form and we will contact you directly.